Heart Cake Dessert: Easy Steps, Best Results

 • Fondant for intricate designs

-Instructions to Make a Heart Cake
+Steps to Make a Heart Cake

 Preparing the Batter

-1. In a large mixing bowl, whisk together the dry ingredients: 2 ½ cups (315g) all-purpose flour, 2 cups (400g) granulated sugar, 1 tbsp baking powder, 1 tsp baking soda, and ½ tsp salt.
+1. In a medium bowl, whisk together dry ingredients: 2 ½ cups (315g) all-purpose flour, 1 tbsp baking powder, 1 tsp baking soda, and ½ tsp salt.
+Set aside.

 Hands mixing the dough for heart cake dessert in a bowl, with a heart-shaped cake pan nearby.